qingu/bitrep/README.md

 - Original source: https://github.com/andyspiros/bitrep
 - Then modified by Philippe Wautelet.
 Added a Fortran 2003 module file to interface Fortran and C Fork from https://github.com/pmarguinaud/bitrep
+- Gamma and Log_Gamma functions from Jean-Pierre Pinty